Master of Professional Accounting

 Elective units of study

 Completion of two electives is also a requirement of the degree.
-Electives are selected from a wide range of Business School units of study, including:
+Electives are selected from a wide range of Business School units of study, set out in the University of Sydney Business School (Postgraduate) Handbook, including:

 - ACCT6002 International Accounting